I

 As

-this flake has been made with all straight lines, I still have permission
+this flake was been made with all straight lines, I still have permission

-continue on if I please.
-So I went on to make an ALT APEX in the
+from the SP's to continue on if I please.
+So I went on to make an

 PINWHEELED

-out some "x"cess lines.
+out some eXcess lines.
 Then finally, I reconstructed some of the

-shapes to make them thicker and more noticeable.
-Finally, the SP's
+original diamond shapes to make them thicker and more noticeable.

-and I ended up with a flashy flake that looked like this...
+Finally, the SP's said "ENOUGH!", and I ended up with a flashy flake that

 Electric